cozy/cozy-stack/README.md

 ## License

-Cozy is developed by Cozy Cloud and distributed under the AGPL v3 license.
+Cozy is developed by Twake Workplace and distributed under the AGPL v3 license.